EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 - Servers will dial each other by Kubernetes service name (`*.kurrent.svc.cluster.local`)
 - Clients will dial servers by the FQDN (`*.kurrent.test`)
 - The self-signed certificate is valid for both service name and FQDN.
-- The `admin`, `ops`, are configured at database creation, so at no point is there a deployment with the default `admin:changeit` credentials.
+- The `admin` and `ops` users are configured at database creation, so at no point is there a deployment with the default `admin:changeit` credentials.
 - A custom user (named `custom`) is also created the first time the db appears healthy.

 ```yaml